 What do you do at Eriksholm?

-“I am a Research Operations Manager and Senior Research Audiologist.
+“I am a Senior Research Operations Manager.
 The primary aspect of my work lies within operations.
-That means I am responsible for facility management and financial supervision to assist our Senior Director, Uwe Hermann.”
+That means I am responsible for facility management and financial supervision to assist our Senior Director.”

 And you have worked here for how long now?

-"I applied 30 years ago, more or less.
+"I applied more than 35 years ago.
 I applied because I wanted to work with people with hearing impairment in a clinical environment.
 At the time I was working in the public hearing system, but gradually became fed up with the limited amount of time we had to work with the people who came into our clinic.
 I wanted to work in a place where I had the time to talk to people and understand their predicament; at the time, that place was Eriksholm Research Centre."

 What are some of the projects you have been involved with at Eriksholm Research Centre?